shulele/SkyWatchr/README.md

 ## Installation

-The stable version (recommended) can be installed from [CRAN] by executing the following command line in an R console:
+The stable version (recommended) of the SkyWatchr package can be installed from [CRAN] by executing the following command line in an R console:

 ```r